You Are Here: Home › How to Play Table Tennis › Advanced Serve

 Try to strike the ball on the bottom/back part with a fast wrist action to impart maximum backspin and ensure that the ball bounces on your side of the table close to the net as shown in the above diagram.

-This advanced table tennis serve can easily be practiced alone - Use multi-ball practice (i.e. have several balls).
+This advanced table tennis serve can easily be practiced alone with multi-ball practice (i.e. have several balls).

 ^ Top of page ^

-The short backhand sidespin service limits your opponent's options on which shots to play, so it increases the chances of a weak return.
+The objective of the short backhand sidespin service is also to limit your opponent's choice of return stroke, and increase the chances of a weak return.

 Stand close to, and facing, the table and take a low stance.